Pertworth House

 Fancy getting your hands of a free National Trust ticket?

-Following on from a hugely successful autumn pass giveaway in 2023, the National Trust once again have FREE family passes available.
+Following on from a hugely successful autumn pass giveaway earlier this year, the National Trust once again have FREE family passes available.

 The best part?
 The ticket allows for up to two adults and four children to enter a National Trust site for free.
 Yes, you read that correctly.
 You can get free entry for six people.
 Adults, of course, are those aged 18 years and over, and children count as those aged between five and 17 years old.
 Those under the age of five get free entry to National Trust properties anyway.